petercunha/Knock/README.md

 # Knock
-Scan the random IP addresses for open SSH and Telnet ports.
-Then automatically hack them.
+Scan random IP addresses on the Internet for open SSH and Telnet ports.
+Then automatically hack them by using THC-Hydra.
+The entire process is automated by Knock, and credentials are printed to console as they are found.
+As tested on a 25 Down/5 Up Mbps connection, Knock finds an average of 3 credentials per hour.

 ## Demo